Lamprey: Classification

 Taxonomists place lampreys and hagfish in the subphylum Vertebrata of the phylum Chordata, which also includes the invertebrate subphyla Tunicata (sea-squirts) and the fish-like Cephalochordata (lancelets or Amphioxus).
 Recent molecular and morphological phylogenetic studies place lampreys and hagfish in the infraphylum Agnatha or Agnathostomata (both meaning without jaws).
 The other vertebrate infraphylum is Gnathostomata (jawed mouths) and includes the classes Chondrichthyes (sharks), Osteichthyes (bony fishes), Amphibia, Reptilia, Aves, and Mammalia.

 Some researchers have classified lampreys as the sole surviving representatives of the Linnean class Cephalaspidomorphi.
 Cephalaspidomorpha is sometimes given as a subclass of the Cephalaspidomorphi.
 Fossil evidence now suggests lampreys and cephalaspids acquired their shared characters by convergent evolution.
 The 5th edition of Fishes of the World classifies lampreys within the Class Petromyzontida, a taxon called Petromyzonti in Eschmeyer's Catalog of Fishes.

 The debate about their systematics notwithstanding, lampreys constitute a single order Petromyzontiformes.
 Sometimes still seen is the alternative spelling "Petromyzoniformes", based on the argument that the type genus is Petromyzon and not "Petromyzonta" or similar.
 Throughout most of the 20th century, both names were used indiscriminately, even by the same author in subsequent publications.
-In the mid-1970s, the ICZN was called upon to fix one name or the other, and after much debate had to resolve the issue by voting.
-Thus, in 1980, the spelling with a "t" won out, and in 1981, it became official that all higher-level taxa based on Petromyzon have to start with "Petromyzont-".
+In the mid-1970s, the ICZN was called upon to fix one name or the other, and after much debate, had to resolve the issue by voting.
+Thus, in 1980, the spelling with a "t" won out, and in 1981, all higher-level taxa based on Petromyzon officially have to start with "Petromyzont-".

 Phylogeny based on Brownstein & Near, 2023.